DanielYang59/cnn4dos/cnn4dos/3-occlusion-experiments/README.md

 ## Overview

 This experiment aims to explore the impact of occlusion on Density of States (DOS) predictions using Convolutional Neural Networks (CNN).
-We generate various occluded versions of the original DOS arrays and run predictions on each to assess the robustness and localization ability of the model.
+We generate various occluded versions of the original eDOS arrays and run predictions on each to assess the robustness and localization ability of the model.

 ## Usage

-To run the experiment, execute the following command under a directory where a spin-up DOS is stored as dos_up.npy:
+To run the experiment, execute the following command under a directory where a spin-up eDOS is stored as dos_up.npy:

 ```bash
 python main.py --config config.yaml
 ```

-This will read the configuration from `config.yaml`, generate the occluded DOS arrays, and perform predictions.
+This will read the configuration from `config.yaml`, generate the occluded eDOS arrays, and perform predictions.

 ## Structure

 * `main.py`: The entry point of the experiment.
 * `config.yaml`: The configuration file containing parameters for the experiment.
-* `occlusionGenerator.py`: Contains the `occlusionGenerator` class for generating occluded DOS arrays.
+* `occlusionGenerator.py`: Contains the `occlusionGenerator` class for generating occluded eDOS arrays.
 * `CNNPredictor.py`: Contains the `CNNPredictor` class for making predictions using the loaded CNN model.